|After the MSc-Thesis project has been completed, the student is able to:

-The thesis subject furthermore must match with the specialisation and the profile the student has chosen.
+Next to this, the supervisor checks whether the MSc-thesis project subject matches the specialisation and the profile the student has chosen.

-During the thesis project, the student has at least once per week a meeting with the day-to-day supervisor on progress, issues, and plans.
+During the thesis project, the student has at least once per week a meeting with the day-to-day supervisor on progress, issues, and plans (PIP meeting).
 The supervision committee, consisting of the day-to- day supervisor and at least one examiner, gives regularly (i.e. once per month) formal formative assessment on the process (including planning) and content.
 This feedback is related to the assessment criteria as presented on the assessment form.
-This formative feedback can also be used to update the project topic, in case it turned out that the original project appears to be too much / complex for MSc-thesis work.
+This formative feedback can also be used to update the project topic, in case it turns out that the original project appears to be too much / too complex for MSc-thesis work.

-Final summative assessment of the MSc-thesis project is done by at least two examiners, one being responsible for the day-to-day supervision and the other being an independent colleague from outside the research group of the supervisor (and preferably not involved in the supervision).
+Final summative assessment of the MSc-thesis project is done by at least two examiners, one being responsible for the day-to-day supervision and the other being an independent colleague from outside the research group of the supervisor, who is not involved in the supervision.
 Further specification of the assessment committee is presented in the EER.
 Criteria for grading, including rubrics, are in the assessment form.
 When at assessment it turns out that the work is insufficient, the student can use up to 2 months to repair.
-Assessment of this ‘resit’ results in a pass with a grade of 6 or a fail.
+Assessment of this ‘resit’ results in a pass with a grade of 6 or a Fail.
 In the latter case, the student has to look for another MSc-thesis project.

-More information about organisation and procedures of the MSc-Thesis project, including the assessment form is available on the Canvas site of MSc Robotics.
+More information about organisation and procedures of the MSc-Thesis project, including the assessment form is available on the website of MSc Robotics.
+The list of examiners is available on the Canvas site of MSc Robotics.

 |Tulder, Rob van.
 2018.
 Skill Sheets : An Integrated Approach to Research, Study and Management.
 Third edition, ISBN 978-90-430-3350-3, Pearson.|